Inside: Make these easy piñata inspired napkin rings to add fun color to your Cinco de Mayo tablescape!

-Hello!
-Today’s post gave me the perfect excuse to break out all of the fun colors that don’t typically make it into my everyday decor and I have to say, these colors just make me happy!
-I’m planning on throwing a a little Cinco de Mayo party for a few friends and well, you know me, I’m a sucker for fun, festive, and easy entertaining ideas, so when I was asked to participate in Clinton Kelly’s Celebrate Cinco de Mayo Challenge of course this girl said “heck yes!”
+Today’s post gave me the perfect excuse to break out all of the fun colors that don’t typically make it into my everyday decor, and I have to say, these colors just make me happy!
+I’m planning on throwing a a little Cinco de Mayo party for a few friends and well, you know me, I’m a sucker for fun, festive, and easy entertaining ideas.
+So when I was asked to participate in Clinton Kelly’s Celebrate Cinco de Mayo Challenge of course this girl said “heck yes!”

 (If you don’t know already Clinton Kelly hosted What Not to Wear and is currently a host on The Chew.
-He is all about style whether it be what is on your body, on your table, or in your home.)
+He is all about style, whether it be what’s on your body, on your table, or in your home.)

-I had this beautiful Mexican blanket that made for the perfect tablecloth and was the inspiration for the colors on these easy piñata inspired napkin rings that I created to add even more color to my Cinco de Mayo tablescape.
+This beautiful Mexican blanket made for the perfect tablecloth and inspired the colors on these easy piñata inspired napkin rings to add even more color to my Cinco de Mayo tablescape.

 You got a sneak peek of this really fun and festive Cinco de Mayo tablescape last week when I shared the recipe for my ridiculously easy beer cocktail.
-I’m hoping you had a chance to test it out already and were convinced that it is the only drink you will need at your Cinco de Mayo shindig.
-(That and water of course.)
+I’m hoping you had a chance to test it out already and were convinced it’s the only drink you’ll need at your Cinco de Mayo shindig.
+(That and water of course!)

 Anyway, beyond the tablecloth and the napkin rings I kept everything else really simple and neutral.
 It ended up being one of my favorite tablescapes yet!